lyzustc/lyzustc.github.io/_pages/about.md

   - /about.html
 ---

-I am a coming PhD student to Texas A&M University.
+I am currently a PhD student in the Department of Computer Science & Engineering, Texas A&M University.
+My advisor is [Prof. Shuiwang Ji](http://people.tamu.edu/~sji/).
+My research interests include machine learning and its application in computer vision.